 Road link construction begins in Xayaboury province

-The construction of new roads to link the northern parts of Laos and Thailand through Xayaboury province has commenced, to facilitate trading, logistics and tourism between the two countries.
+The construction of new roads to link the northern parts of Laos and Thailand through Xayaboury province has commenced after the a funding agreement between the two countries was reached last month.

 The second road to be constructed will be 25km long and stretches from Khop district northwards through Ban Pakkhop to Ban Kontun in Xayaboury province.